masonmark/testing-library-breaks-vitest-browser-mode/README.md

 # TL;DR

-When you add `@testing-library/angular` to a working project that uses vitest to run its tests, in Browser Mode, the tests will break and start failing with fairly cryptic error messahes.
+When you add `@testing-library/angular` to a working project that uses `vitest` to run its tests, in Browser Mode, the tests will break and start failing with fairly cryptic error messages.
 However, they will break in such a way that it may not be noticeable until after the first time the `node_modules` folder is deleted and recreated.

-They will keep passing until then, thereby obfuscating what change introduced the breakage. ( SPOILER ALERT: It was adding `@testing-library/angular`)
+The tests will actually (and insidiously) keep passing until that happens, thereby obfuscating what change introduced the breakage. (**SPOILER ALERT**: It was adding `@testing-library/angular`.)

 ## Steps to reproduce

-1. Check out the repo, and stay on the `main`` branch.
+1. Check out the repo, and stay on the `main` branch.

 2. Run `npm run test` (or `npx vitest`) from the root directory.